hippotippo/uber-plus-w2/README.md

 IRS penalty for underpayment of estimated taxes is for side hustles only and will not affect the W2 payroll taxes submitted.

+All PC's and Macs have pyton running on them.
+Just python and the name of the file
 # python tax_rate.py
 Enter your filing status:
 1: Single